mollybeach/polliwog/README.md

 ## [Longest Repeating Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/) #424

         Pattern Used: Sliding Window Pattern
-        Problem: You are given a string s and an integer k.
-You can choose any character of the string and change it to any other uppercase English character.
+        ❓: You are given a string s & an integer k.
+You can choose any character of the string & change it to any other uppercase English character.
 You can perform this operation at most k times.
         Return the length of the longest substring containing the same letter you can get after performing the above operations.
-        🥚: #1 Input: s = "ABAB", k = 2 Output: 4 Explanation: Replace the two 'A's with two 'B's or vice versa. #2 Input: s = "AABABBA", k = 1 Output: 4 Explanation: Replace the one 'A' in the middle with 'B' and form "AABBBBA".
+        🐣: 1️⃣ Input: s = "ABAB", k = 2 Output: 4 Explain: Replace the two 'A's with two 'B's or vice versa.
+2️⃣ Input: s = "AABABBA", k = 1 Output: 4 Explain: Replace the one 'A' in the middle with 'B' & form "AABBBBA".
 The substring "BBBB" has the longest repeating letters, which is 4.

         🐢 Solution: 🔨 Brute Force ⏰: O(n^2) 🪐: O(1)
         🐇 Solution: Sliding Window Pattern ⏰: O(n) 🪐: O(n)